-Create and Configure a Supervisor Namespace As a vSphere administrator, you create a Supervisor Namespace on the Supervisor Cluster.
+Create and Configure a vSphere Namespace As a vSphere administrator, you create a vSphere Namespace on the Supervisor Cluster.
 You set resources limits to the namespace and permissions so that DevOps engineers can access it.
 You provide the URL of the Kubernetes control plane to DevOps engineers where they can run Kubernetes workloads on the namespaces for which they have permissions.